 A health declaration form may help with this process.
 Ofsted’s 'social care health self-declaration form’ could be adapted for this use.

-Day centre are staffed by a wide range of people and some may be more vulnerable to infection, for example, because they have an underlying health condition.
-Staff whose health makes them clinically extremely vulnerable are recommended to follow the guidance on shielding and protecting clinically extremely vulnerable persons from COVID-19.
+Day centres are staffed by a wide range of people and some may be more vulnerable to infection, for example, because they have an underlying health condition.
+Staff whose health makes them clinically extremely vulnerable are recommended to follow the guidance on protecting people who are clinically extremely vulnerable persons from COVID-19.

 Those using face-to-face services Open